 Nutrition Agencies

-• Food and Nutrition Service (FNS): The FNS gives the provision of food accessing and also improves the diets of needy Americans through nutrition education and food assistance programs.
+• Food and Nutrition Service (FNS): The FNS gives the provision of food access and also improves the diets of needy Americans through nutrition education and food assistance programs.

 • Centre for Nutrition Policy and Promotion (CNPP): The CNPP provides dietary information to educate Americans.